apache/incubator-kie-kogito-serverless-operator/docs/CONTRIBUTING.md

 - [Kubebuilder 3.7.0+](https://github.com/kubernetes-sigs/kubebuilder/releases)

 GNU Make:
-used to define composite build actions.
+Used to define composite build actions.
 This should be already installed or available as a package (https://www.gnu.org/software/make/).

-**NOTE:** Run `make help` for more information on all potential `make` targets
+> **NOTE:** Run `make help` for more information on all potential `make` targets

 ### Getting Started